ImSwampy/Arka/README.md

         - Make compiling and interpreting easier
         - Debugger
         - More building tools
-    - **Build.Arka**
+    - **.arkonfig**
-        - Project manager tool
+        - File based project management.
-        - Multiple files management
+        - Imports, parameters and configuration settings
         - Custom commands, run and build configurations
     - **Osark**
         - Lightweight OS, built from scratch that will run on the side of the main OS
-        - Linux Based Kernel
+        - Linux Based Kernel?
         - Platform independent
         - Share resources with the main OS
 - ## Details